ataylor89/assembly/helloworld/README.md

 Label | A symbol that stores a memory address (e.g. main is a label and it corresponds to a memory address) mov | The move instruction.
 It moves a value into a register. adr | The address instruction.
-It moves an address into a register. svc | Supervised call (or syscall).
+It moves an address into a register. svc | Supervisor call (or syscall).
 A system call is an operating system procedure, like write or exit.
 Symbol table | A table that stores information about symbols Register | A storage device within the CPU
 Kernel mode | A privileged mode in which the operating system runs